-Budget Description of Expenditure Projected Outturn Adverse/ (Favourable) Worst Case Projected Outturn Adverse/ (Favourable) Best Case Comments 01000 01000 £'000 31,482 Adult Committee £'000 (546) £'000 (569) Underspends predominantly owing to staffing costs and management of contracted services mainly resulting from early achievement of 2014/15 planned savings.
+Budget Description of Expenditure Projected Projected Outturn Adverse/ Comments (Favourable) (Favourable) Worst Case Best Case 110101 0400 2001 0400 21222 21222 21222 £'000 Adult Committee £'000 (546) £'000 Underspends predominantly owing to staffing costs and 31,402 Addit Committee (540) (309) management of contracted services mainly resulting from early achievement of 2014/15 planned savings.
 These are partly offset by demographic pressures for services.
 21,290 Child Committee 393 190 Overspend predominantly relates to Children and Families pressures arising from increases in the numbers of looked after children.
 The range reflects the highly unpredictable and differing care needs within this area.
 The majority of the increase in outturn projection reflects new children's placements projected to the end of the financial year.
-52 772 Total Child & Adult (152) (270) Total Child & Adult Finance & Policy Committee (153) 10 (379) (20) Favourable variance on central departmental budgets £90k which is mainly owing to general fund salary underspends, Functions Catering upto £160k deficit, Building Maintenance deficit £50k , favourable variance on Logistics £80k and £50k School Catering favourable variance.
-4,042 Regeneration Committee (470) Favourable variance of £150k relates to the planned contribution to the Major Repairs Reserve on Social Housing (see Table 1).
+52 772 Total Child & Adult (153) (379) Finance & Policy Committee 10 Favourable variance on central departmental budgets £90k which , (- / is mainly owing to general fund salary underspends, Functions Catering upto £160k deficit, Building Maintenance deficit £50k , favourable variance on Logistics £80k and £50k School Catering favourable variance.
+4,042 Regeneration Committee (470) (490) Favourable variance of £150k relates to the planned contribution to the Major Repairs Reserve on Social Housing (see Table 1).
 Also included is a £240k surplus on the 'Going Forward' project following successful completion of outcomes.
 Surplus is to be used to create a reserve to extend existing economic development schemes to March '16.
 Adverse variance of £90k on Cultural Services relates to a shortfall in income at the Maritime Experience.
 Building Control and Development Control are projecting an adverse variance on income of between £100k and £240k but this will be covered by the existing income risk reserve.
-17,617 Neighbourhoods Committee (180) Waste (recycling income and falling tonnages) £20k favourable, Concessionary Fares renegotiation £200k favourable, Car Parking £250k Adverse resulting from an increase in rates, service charge and maintenance costs.
-Surplus expected on Engineering Services and Coastal Defence budget £290k.
+17,617 Neighbourhoods Committee (180) (230) Waste (recycling income and falling tonnages) £20k favourable, Concessionary Fares renegotiation £200k favourable, Car Parking £250k Adverse resulting from an increase in rates, service charge and maintenance costs.
+Surplus expected on Engineering Services and Coastal Defence budget £290k .
 A reserve of £100k will be created to support future Coastal Protection works on the Headland.
 Adverse variance on Grounds Maintenance £150k relating to additional works required in the Summer and a reduction in Trading Income.
 Favourable variance on Home to School Transport £30k.
 Community safety external funding of £50k to be rephased to 14/15 to support ongoing projects (included in contribution to reserves see Table 1).
-00.044 Tatal Dawawayatian 9 Naimh baumh ag da (0.40) (740) Total Regeneration & Neighbourhoods Finance & Policy Committee (640) (860) £350k Housing Benefit Subsidy, £70k Advanced 14/15 savings, £340k staffing vacancies, incremental drift, maternity leaves, £110k additional court costs awarded after an increase in court summons during year 4.807 Total Chief Executive (860) (860) Finance & Policy Committee 57 · · · / The adverse variance relates to a potential shortfall on licensing income (£15-£35k) and sport and recreation income (£22k) as previously reported.
+23 644 Total Regeneration & Neighbourhoods (640) (740) Finance & Policy Committee (860) £350k Housing Benefit Subsidy, £70k Advanced 14/15 savings, , , (===) (===) £340k staffing vacancies, incremental drift, maternity leaves, £110k additional court costs awarded after an increase in court summons during year 4 807 Total Chief Executive (860) (860) Finance & Policy Committee 57 The adverse variance relates to a potential shortfall on licensing income (£15-£35k) and sport and recreation income (£22k) as previously reported.
 The increase in adverse variance relates to more accurate expectations following further information on licensing income.
-(165) Regeneration Committee 110 110 As previously reported the adverse variance relates to a projected income shortfall on Market income.
+Decrease of the October 199 As any touch and add to the state of the sta (165) Regeneration Committee 110 110 As previously reported the adverse variance relates to a projected income shortfall on Market income. projected income Shortian on market income.
 1,349 Total Public Health 167 147 82,572 Sub-Total Departmental Budgets (1,486) (1,832)